Tarlac–Pangasinan–La Union Expressway

-The Tarlac–Pangasinan–La Union Expressway (TPLEX), designated as E1 of the Philippine expressway network and R-8 of the Metro Manila arterial road network, is a controlled-access toll expressway connecting the Central Luzon and Ilocos regions.
-From its northern terminus in Rosario, La Union, to its southern terminus in Tarlac City, the expressway has a length of 89.21 km, cutting through the various provinces in northern Luzon.
-It connects with the Subic–Clark–Tarlac Expressway (SCTEX) and Central Luzon Link Expressway (CLLEX) at the Tarlac City exit, serving as a gateway to the Ilocos and Cordillera regions.
+The Tarlac–Pangasinan–La Union Expressway (TPLEX) is a 89.21 km controlled-access highway connecting Central Luzon and Ilocos regions of the Philippines.
+The expressway runs from Tarlac City to Rosario, La Union, connecting with the Subic–Clark–Tarlac Expressway (SCTEX) and Central Luzon Link Expressway (CLLEX) at its southern terminus in Tarlac City and providing a major route to the Ilocos and Cordillera regions.
+It is a component of Expressway 1 (E1) of the Philippine expressway network and Radial Road 8 (R-8) of the Metro Manila's arterial road network.

-Plans to build an expressway system from Metro Manila to La Union had been raised before the 2000s; construction began in January 2010 and was partially opened in October 2013 for the first segments.
+Plans for an expressway connecting Metro Manila and La Union were proposed before the 2000s; construction began in January 2010, and the first segments opened in October 2013.
 The expressway became fully operational in July 2020.

 Route description

 The viaduct across Agno River at the Rosales–Villasis boundary.

 TPLEX follows a route that parallels the MacArthur Highway, running through the provinces of Tarlac, Nueva Ecija, Pangasinan, and La Union.
 The expressway has four lanes, two per direction, separated by Jersey barriers.
 Sections by exits, toll plazas, viaducts, and their approaches are illuminated at night.
 Significant sections are built on embankments overlooking rice paddy fields.
 The expressway crosses the four rivers in the Pangasinan province.
 The rivers along the TPLEX are the Agno River, Binalonan River, Aloragat River, and the Bued River.

 The Tarlac–Pangasinan–La Union Expressway starts in Tarlac City as an extension of the Subic–Clark–Tarlac Expressway.
 The expressway passes through the municipalities of Victoria, Pura, Ramos, and Anao.
 Significant stretches of the expressway in Tarlac are built on embankments, and existing roads cross through underpasses built on cuts in the embankment.
 The road passes to Nampicuan and Cuyapo in Nueva Ecija without exit before entering Ilocos Region and Pangasinan, at the municipality of Rosales.

 The Pangasinan and Ilocos Region segment of TPLEX starts in the Rosales municipality.
 The expressway then crosses through a viaduct over the Agno River, then enters Urdaneta, which is served by a single interchange to connect with Manila North Road.
 The Urdaneta exit was the expressway's northern terminus before the extension to Binalonan.
 Past Urdaneta Exit, TPLEX crosses above the Manila North Road, then passes over Binalonan and Pozorrubio.
 The last exit in the province is Sison.

 Past the Sison exit, the expressway crosses as a viaduct over the Bued River.
 The road then enters the Rosario municipality, where the main northern toll plaza is located.
 Past the Rosario toll plaza, a spur road connects to the Rosario rotunda.
 This is the expressway's northern terminus.
 Proposals have been raised to extend the project to Laoag, Ilocos Norte.